 Heat and cool your home sustainably with a geothermal heat pump system that harnesses a free and abundant resource—the steady warmth of the earth below ground.

 Geothermal heat represents about two percent of the total heating market in the U.S., with more than 1.3 million systems installed.
-A geothermal system does not burn fossil fuels to create heat.
-It transfers heat.
-And that’s its charm: To transfer heat takes less energy than to produce heat.
+Also known as a ground source heat pump system, this technology leverages a resource that is free to use—the steady temperature below ground.
+So, a geothermal system does not burn fossil fuels to create heat; the system transfers heat.
+That’s the charm: To transfer heat takes less energy than to produce heat.

 How Geothermal Systems Work

 To harness the heat stored in the earth, a geothermal system captures and converts that heat for use in the home.
 System components include a loop of pipe, a liquid to absorb and transfer heat, and a heat-pump unit to process the heat for use.

 To capture heat, liquid circulates through a pipe buried in the ground.
 As it circulates, it absorbs the earth’s stored heat, which remains constant at 50 to 60 degrees Fahrenheit 10 feet below ground level.

 The heated liquid enters a heat pump unit.
 In this unit, the heat from the piped liquid is absorbed by a liquid refrigerant sealed in the unit.
 That refrigerant evaporates and is compressed, which raises its temperature to about 100 degrees Fahrenheit.

 Now a gas, the refrigerant passes through a heat exchanger where the heat is removed and pumped into the house.
 With the heat removed, the refrigerant cools.
 It returns to its liquid state and continues to circulate, continually absorbing and using the heat transferred from the earth through the piped liquid.